 The mighty can also fall

 In 2016 we saw the perceptions of a handful of companies, long considered strong brands with impeccable reputations, deteriorate dramatically.
 Novo Nordisk, who for many years used to be ranked as one of Denmark’s most reputable companies and strongest brands, has lost its shine after a year of increasing pricing pressure for diabetes treatments in the U.S., a sharp drop in its stock price, a management shake-up and staff cutbacks.
 It is now ranked outside of the top in our list of most trusted and liked companies.
 A similar fate afflicted A.P.
-Moller – Maersk that roller-coasted from a stable top 3 position to rank 38, likely following its commercial challenges, CEO dismissal and ongoing negative coverage in 2016.
+Moller – Maersk which roller-coasted from a stable top 3 position to rank 38, likely following its commercial challenges, CEO dismissal and ongoing negative coverage in 2016.
 Apple, not so long ago every agency’s and consumer’s “dream brand”, is today ranked 90 in our list!

 Of course, everything is relative, and the actual rank depends on the number and type of organizations being measured.
 But one thing is certain – no organization can afford to ignore negative news for too long without losing public trust and affection.